Help drive new Earth system science and policy research to advance knowledge and develop

 and professional presentations.

-Earth system and policy research is a field that is continuing to be fast-growing,
+Earth system and policy research is a fast-growing field.
+It offers those with high-level

-offering those with high-level graduate experience plenty of opportunity, especially
+graduate experience plenty of opportunity, especially considering today's environmental

 UND graduates can expect exciting opportunities to a wide range of professions, including: